 All living things that we know of use protein molecules for structure and function.
-Nearly everything in your body is made of various kinds of proteins, and special proteins called enzymes catalyze nearly every chemical reaction that occurs in biological systems.
+Nearly everything in your body is made of various kinds of proteins.
+Special proteins called enzymes catalyze nearly every chemical reaction that occurs in biological systems.

 A fundamental goal of biological science is to understand every protein in terms of its structure and function.
-The 3-dimensional structure of a given protein is crucial to its function.
+The 3-dimensional structure of a given protein — its 3D shape — is crucial to its function.

 Proteins are polymers, long chains of linked smaller molecules, 20 types of amino acids.

-Amino acids are small organic molecules that contain a central carbon atom, called the alpha carbon, or Cα, bonded to a hydrogen (H) atom, an amine group (-NH2), a carboxylic acid group (COOH), and a so-called side chain, abbreviated R, here.
+Amino acids are small organic molecules that contain a central carbon atom, called the alpha carbon, or Cα, bonded to a hydrogen (H) atom, an amine group (-NH2), a carboxylic acid group (COOH), and a so-called side chain, abbreviated R in the diagram below.

-All amino acids have the first three of these, but the 20 naturally-occuring amino acids all have a different side chain.
+All amino acids have the first three of these elements, but the 20 naturally-occuring amino acids all have a different side chain.
 The simplest side change, on the amino acid alanine, is simply a hydrogen at the position of the R. Other side chains are more complicated.

 If you know your acid and base chemistry (don't worry, you can understand this section pretty well if you don't), you'll know that the proton (H+) on the OH arm of the carboxylic acid group is the one that ionizes in water, and that the NH2 (amine) group, just like ammonia, can accept a free proton from solution, and thus acts as a base.

-In fact, in water solution near neutral pH (pH = 7), we always find what is called the Zwitterion form of an amino acid, shown on the right above.
+In fact, in water solution near neutral pH (pH = 7), we always find what is called the zwitterion form of an amino acid, shown on the right in the figure.

 Let's take a look at the different kinds of amino acids, grouped according to some general properties.

-Each amino acid has a name (these usually aren't capitalized), a three-letter symbol like gly for glycine or Ile for isoleucine, and a single-letter code (for efficiency when writing long sequences).
+Each amino acid has a name (these usually aren't capitalized), a three-letter symbol like gly for glycine or Ile for isoleucine, and also a single-letter code (for efficiency when writing long sequences).
 Each kind of label is shown in the figures.
-Clicking on any amino acid will take you to its Wikipedia entry, a good source for the properties of many chemicals.

 Notice that the amine group of proline is tied to its side chain, the side chain doubling back to form a five-membered ring.
-That restriction plays a valuable role in determining the 3D structure that a protein will take in water.
+That creates a geometric restriction plays a valuable role in determining the 3D structure of a protein containing one or more prolines.
 We'll come back to it later.

-These amino acids have a carboxylic acid side chain (shown ionized here as they would be in approximately neutral solution.
-These amino acids along with the basic and polar amino acids, are generally exposed to water in solution; they generally reside on the outside of a protein blob.
+These amino acids have a carboxylic acid side chain (shown ionized here as they would be in approximately neutral solution).
+These amino acids, along with the basic and polar amino acids, are generally exposed to water in solution; they generally reside on the outside of a protein blob because they are hydrophilic.

 There are only two amino acids with acidic side chains, aspartic acid and glutamic acid.